D-Roberts/lq-backprop/README.md

 # To Cite

-If you use this implementation in your research please cite (coming soon).
+If you use this implementation in your research please cite:

 ```
 @article{roberts2020qr,